shortxmas/devplate/readme.md

 ```dp select``` - Select a Devplate to pull down from a Devplate repository

 ```dp pull <devplate ID>``` - Pull down a Devplate via its Devplate ID eg. dp pull shortxmas/example-devplate-repository/django-dbfilestore-whitenoise-vercel

+## Devplate Site

+To view and search through all public Devplates along with their pull commands, go to https://devplate-site.vercel.app/

 ## Contributing